charlie-wartnaby/udacity/self-driving-car/CarND-MPC-Project/README.md

 Even then I found I had to tune the dt value to give good enough control for the car to negotiate the track reliably, without extending the time horizon so far that unstable behaviour resulted from the optimiser.

+In general, much of the difficulty of this project was not the MPC principle, which is quite straightforward, but rather the understanding and debugging of the IPOPT optimiser, which was rather inscrutable.